-Michigan Noxious Weed Seed-Free Forage and Mulch Certification ProgramAgency:
+Michigan Noxious Weed Seed-Free Forage and Mulch Certification Program

 This is a voluntary preventative program used in integrated weed management systems to limit the spread of noxious weeds.
-It follows standards established by the North American Weed Management Association (NAWMA).
+It follows standards established by the North American Invasive Species Management Association (NAISMA).
 The goal of this standard is to provide a guideline to set minimum requirements for uniform participation of the various states and provinces in the program.
 Buyers are provided assurance that forage and mulch certified through this program meets these minimum standards.

-For more information on this program visit the MCIA homepage.
-Then click on Field Services followed by Certified Noxious Weed Seed Free Forage and Mulch.
+For more information on this program visit the MCIA homepage, then click on Field Services followed by Certified Noxious Weed Seed Free Forage and Mulch.